Campaign of the Month: October 2017

 “We cannot change the cards we are dealt, just how we play the hand.”

-Welcome to Blood and Bourbon’s ‘Players’ Players Guide’, a player managed resource that aims to provide guidance and advice to players new and old to facilitate their success in Blood and Bourbon.
-It’s broken down into two sections, a ‘new players guide’ for character creation that aims to provide a degree of guidance on creating successful characters beyond that in the Player Quick Start reference, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.
+Welcome to Blood & Bourbon’s ‘Players’ Players Guide’, a player-written and -managed resource that aims to provide guidance and advice to players new and old to facilitate their success in Blood & Bourbon.
+It’s broken down into two sections, a ‘new player’s guide’ for character creation that aims to provide a degree of guidance on creating successful characters, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.

 By no means is this required reading, but it is intended to be useful reading, and supplemental reading for newer players.